jcoreNL/spring-4.3-exam-notes/README.md

 ### How do you use dependency injection in XML, using constructor or setter injection

 ### How do you use dependency injection using annotations (`@Component`,`@Autowired`)
+Adding @Autowired on either fields, the constructor or methods.

 ### What is Component scanning
 Spring is able to scan given packages for bean classes annotated with `@Component` or any of the Stereotype annotations and add them to the bean definitions dynamically.